cdfredrick/AstroComb_HPF/startup.md

     2. Enter: cd C:\HPFics
     3. Enter: python -m TIMS.clients.tims_nistlfc

-If the RIO frequency (optical lock) needs to be adjusted,
+Changing the Offset Frequency ------------------------------------------------- If the RIO frequency (optical lock) needs to be adjusted,
 1. Stop the "broadening_stage.py" and "spectral_shaper.py" scripts
 2. Latch the FiberLock and NanoTracks
-3. Move the Nufern to 0% and disable
+3. Set the Nufern to 0% and disable
+4. Open the AC RP window to the "Optical Lock" tab
-4. Unlock the "Optical" signal
+4. Enable "Auto-refrech"  and dsiable the "lock"
-5. Move the frequency by adjusting the "Offset DAC" with the scroll wheel
+5. Adjust the frequency using the "Offset DAC" slider.
+	1. Use the scroll wheel on the mouse to slowly move the frequency
+	2. Continue adjusting until the peak in the spectrum has returned to 40 MHz and the "Detected VCO Gain" is green.
-6. Lock the "Optical" signal
+6. Enable the lock
-7. Confirm that the filter cavity is still locked
+7. Confirm that the filter cavity is locked
+8. Enable the Nufern at 0%
-8. Follow the startup instructions starting at "17"
+8. Follow the startup instructions beginning at step "18"

-Shutdown Procedure:
+Shutdown ----------------------------------------------------------------------
 This is mostly just the startup in reverse.
 1. Stop "spectral_shaper.py"
 2. Stop "broadening_stage.py"